Perception Requires Opposition

 Remember that next time someone fast-talks faster than you can understand because they don't articulate their words, clearly; you can hear this fault in many movies, as actors strive for "realism"; at airport boarding gates, in technical support interactions, and in casual social settings.

-Mental density manifests as confusion, excessive forcefulness of speech (including hype and volume level) and impaired ability to change, inability to listen well, inability to teach well, and in inability to speak well -- in run-on sentences, poor listening, the tendency to interrupt, and indistinct (slurred or poorly articulated) speech.
+Mental density manifests as confusion, excessive forcefulness of speech (including hype and volume level) and impaired ability to change, inability to listen well, inability to teach well, and an inability to speak well -- in run-on sentences, poor listening, the tendency to interrupt, and indistinct (slurred or poorly articulated) speech.

 The person may become a juggernaut who barges forward -- or intends to -- to get their own way, desperately unintelligent, boxed in, and insistent upon more of the same -- or upon a "something else" that they can't quite articulate.
 They become like political party -- if only a party of one.